Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The IMO Initial Strategy captured operational (tank-to-wake) emissions, whilst the 2023 IMO GHG Strategy refers to lifecycle (well-to-wake) emissions.
 To comprehensively measure a ship’s total emissions, upstream and operational emissions have been combined, which prevents issues arising from emissions “leakage” due to fuels which have zero operational emissions but higher emissions when their upstream emissions are counted.

 To allocate upstream well-to-tank emission factors, assumptions regarding vessel technologies, fuel feedstocks and production processes must be made as currently no set of widely accepted emission factors are in place for non-conventional fuel.
 This is less of a problem for conventional maritime fossil fuels.
-The most pertinent for the purposes of the maritime industry is the lifecycle assessment (LCA) guidance that is due to be finalised and published at MEPC81 (scheduled for spring 2024)1.

-2. All other emission factors should be taken from the Fuel EU/ecoinvent database
+- All other emission factors should be taken from the Fuel EU/ecoinvent database

-A complete list of emission factors can be found in the Technical Guidance.
 For biofuels, signatories should also use the given default factors.
-However, if signatories have access to widely recognised certified factors (such as from RSB, REDcert, ISCC), they can be used for the next reporting (2024 report based on 2023 data).
+However, if signatories have access to widely recognised certified factors (such as from RSB, REDcert, ISCC), they can be used for the reporting (in the 2024 Annual Disclosure report based on 2023 data).
 This will be reassessed for future reporting periods.
-If the IMO LCA Guidelines are published in time for review and adoption by the Association by 30 March 2024, they will be considered for the 2024 report.

 Calculations & data sourcing